adam-sroka/website/README.md

 ## Upgrading

-To upgrade the version of Congo, see the docs [here](https://jpanther.github.io/congo/docs/installation/#update-using-hugo).
-Essentially, run `hugo mod get -u` and check the website for breakage (I know, lack of tests).
-Make sure to read the [release notes of Congo](https://github.com/jpanther/congo/releases) for announcements and breaking changes.
+To upgrade the version of Congo, see the docs [here](https://jpanther.github.io/congo/docs/installation/#update-using-hugo) and make sure to read the [release notes of Congo](https://github.com/jpanther/congo/releases) for announcements and breaking changes.

+Essentially, run `hugo mod get -u`, and then run the website and check it for breakage (I know, lack of tests).
+Then, if everything looks good, update the new congo version in the statichost build command (`command: ...`) in the [statichost.yml](/statichost.yml) file.
+Lastly, commit everything and push!

 ## TODOs